sbossman/AO3-Trawler/README.md

 1. Pull the repository, using either the .zip download functionality or using the https link.
 2. Make sure you have the latest version of node.js installed.
 3. Navigate to the front-end folder within the repository and run "npm install" to get the necessary packages.
-4. run "mingw32-make build-for-front-end" to compile the correct .exe file for the functioning of the program.
+4. Go back to Ao3-Trawler main folder and run "mingw32-make build-for-front-end" to compile the correct .exe file for the functioning of the program.

 [Every Time]
 1. Navigate to "front-end/node-stuff" and run "node app.js"